 SRA continues to invest in research to understand yellow canopy syndrome (YCS) through an integrated research program.
-This this information sheet presents some of the latest findings.
+This email presents some of the latest findings.

-1. YCS IDENTIFICATION.
+YCS identification.

 There are many causes of leaf yellowing in sugarcane.
 YCS affects leaves in the mid-canopy and has a specific pattern of leaf yellowing and progression.
 Yellowing occurs when levels of sucrose and starch accumulate past a lethal upper threshold.

 After a successful trial in Bundaberg, a YCS in-field midrib test kit will undergo regional validation across the industry during 2019/20.
 SRA is also developing a unique YCS biomarker, investigating six genes of interest.